-Zoe Woolley, who as Headmistress of Repton Al Barsha, has been responsible for its development from a Primary only school to an all-through environment, together with the supporting the rebranding of the school, is leaving Repton Al Barsha to take on a new challenge as one of the first female Heads in the Kingdom of Saudi Arabia (KSA) and the first female Headmistress of Jeddah Prep and Grammar school in Jeddah, KSA, at the start of the 2022 – 2023 academic year.
+Zoe Woolley, who as Headmistress of Repton Al Barsha, had been responsible for its development from a Primary only school to an all-through environment, together with supporting the rebranding of the school, announced her departure to take on a new challenge as one of the few female Heads in the Kingdom of Saudi Arabia (KSA) and the first female Headmistress of Jeddah Prep and Grammar School in Jeddah, KSA, at the start of the 2022 – 2023 academic year.

-Chandini Misra, who joined the school as Head of Senior School in February 2021, will be joined by Repton Abu Dhabi’s Principal, Gillian Hammond as the Interim Principal for the 2022 – 2023 academic year, ensuring a smooth transition for the rest of the current academic year.
-Miss Hammond brings a wealth of experience to the Al Barsha South campus, having joined the Repton Family of Schools in the 2017-2018 academic year.
+Chandini Misra, who joined the school as Head of Senior School in February 2021 was joined by Repton Abu Dhabi’s Principal, Gillian Hammond as the Interim Principal for the 2022 – 2023 academic year, ensuring a smooth transition for the rest of the academic year.

 On our second WhichSchoolAdvisor.com visit to Repton Al Barsha, there was a distinct focus on its "holistic education" in our conversations with school leaders, teachers, parents and students.
 As one Year 6 child succinctly put it “our school is inspiring in every way”.
 High praise indeed!